Things you notice

-This new body of abstract work explores repetition, sequence, and pattern recognition - the small consistencies that shape our perception, whether in the steady rhythm of breath, the contour of a coastline, or the geometry of man-made structures.
+In this series, repetition, sequence, and pattern unfold through subtle shifts in rhythm and form.
+Each piece looks at the small consistencies that shape how we see the world, in the steady rise and fall of breath, the curve of a coastline, or the geometry of everyday structures.

 Next